He described how much he earns working a week in the US and said it allows him to save

-Augustine from Argentina went to America Hoping for a better quality of life.
+Agustin is from Argentina and immigrated to the United States Hoping for a better quality of life.
 He currently resides in Texas and his social media presence There he gave an overview of how much money he makes, as well as what the costs are.
 What they asked him the most was what work he had done to earn that amount of money, leaving everyone wondering.
 The young man went viral by publishing many details What it means to live the American dream.

 It’s through his TikTok account @.agustinzge There he posted a video in which he can be seen counting the money he received in seven business days.
 As he said, He was paid $1,041 for remodeling and cleaning services..
 Of course, he made it clear that he told everything from his experience and that there may be jobs that pay more or less.